Will-Howard/manifolio/README.md

 [Go to site.](https://manifol.io/)

-The Kelly criterion has some nice properties which means it's probably the best strategy to use when making bets:

-- Over the long run, it is guaranteed to outperform any other strategy at a given percentile of wealth.
-I.e. the median outcome of someone using the Kelly criterion will beat the median outcome of someone with the same beliefs using any other strategy, and so will the 99th percentile outcome.
-- Given a specific wealth goal, it minimises the expected time to reach that goal compared to any other strategy.
-- A market where all participants bet according to the Kelly criterion learns at the optimal rate ([source](https://people.cs.umass.edu/~wallach/workshops/nips2011css/papers/Beygelzimer.pdf)).

 **Basic usage**

 Input your **username**, the **url of the market** you want to bet on, and your **estimate of the true probability**.
 It will then tell you the amount to bet to maximise your log wealth, _given that your estimate is correct_.